How Parlay Works

 |---|---|---|

-| Rate limiting | Per-account quotas prevent runaway agents from hammering venues. | Parlay edge |
+| Rate limiting | Per-account quotas limit runaway client loops. | MCP Worker |

-| Venue ToS | Adapters respect each venue's robots, rate limits, and acceptable-use rules. | Parlay adapters |
+| Venue ToS | Adapters are designed around venue limits and acceptable-use rules. | Venue adapters |

-| Audit logging | Every tool call is logged with timestamp, tool, and account for review. | Parlay control plane |
+| Audit logging | Tool-call metadata can be retained for abuse prevention and support. | Parlay control plane |

 Data flow summary